Miffyli/ToriLLE/README.md

 * Copy contents of `toribash-codes` to Toribash installation directory.
 Overwrite files
   * **Note:** This will prevent using that specific installation as a regular game.
 Remove/rename `profile.tbs` file to revert most of the changes and use game normally again.
+  * **Note2:** Starting with Toribash 5.4 / Steam version of Toribash, settings file is stored in under user's directory at `Saved Games/Toribash/custom.cfg`.
+Toribash loads this file by default if it finds it, which may cause ToriLLE to run in wrong settings.
 * Provide path the installed `toribash.exe` when creating `ToribashControl` objects (if you use provided Python library)

 ## Playing in multiplayer